Keeping It Simple Italian

 Melissa

-This delicious and authentic Italian polpettone recipe has been passed down for generations in our family.
+This delicious Italian meatloaf has been passed down for generations in our family.
 Made with ground beef, breadcrumbs, herbs, parmesan and a red sauce, it's a flavorful twist on traditional meatloaf.
-Buon appetito!
+It is easy and makes the best leftovers too!

 5 from 1 vote